 It has already been proven that Facebook addiction causes anxiety and depression, especially in youngsters.
 In 2013, the US plans to mark Internet Addiction as a real disorder, say reports.
 How often do we see them going out – playing or socializing?
 Or do we see them more often crouched in front of their computers spending time creating good profiles, publishing status updates or feeding imaginary cows?

-Maybe the day wont be far that we have de-addiction or detox camps for Facebook and Twitter addicts!
+Maybe the day wont be far that we have several de-addiction or detox camps for Facebook and Twitter addicts!